russellballestrini/russell.ballestrini.net/content/2011-11-29-career-development-is-a-game-of-chutes-and-ladders.rst

 **Did you like this post?**

-You should checkout the first chapter of my e-book, *How-to Work From Home* titled `The Road to Remote </how-to-work-from-home-the-road-to-remote-chapter-1/>`_.
-It's free.
+You should checkout the first chapter of my e-book, *How-to Work From Home* titled `The Road to Remote </how-to-work-from-home-the-road-to-remote-chapter-1/>`_